How To Get an Overtired Baby to Sleep

 Separation anxiety

 Mama, you are your baby’s favorite person in the whole wide world!
-Babies commonly go through phases (and even regressions) where they will just want to be with and near you.
+Babies commonly go through phases (and even sleep regressions) where they will just want to be with and near you.

 Teething